GafferHQ/gaffer/doc/source/Interface/ControlsAndShortcuts/index.md

 ### Execution ###

 > Note :
-> For the following controls and shortcuts, the _Script Editor's_ text input field must be in focus.
+> For the following controls and shortcuts, the input field of the _Python Editor_ must be in focus.

 ```eval_rst
 ===================================== =============================================